Click here to view current tulip bulb varieties

 Tulips are spring flowers and their arrival signals the coming of a new season!
 For the tulips, this new season has already been underway for quite some time.

 At Vanco Farms we plant our tulip bulbs outside in our tulip fields in the fall for them to root before winter sets in.
-They are planted in nets with state-of-the-art equipment and machinery.
+They are planted in netting with state-of-the-art equipment and machinery.

 When the warmer weather comes, our tulips pop out of the ground.
 This has become quite the attraction for people to visit our blooming tulips fields.
 The blooming season varies from year to year, depending on winter/spring conditions – and Mother Nature!
 There is an approximate 3-week window when the fields are in bloom, and this can happen anytime between early May and mid-June, depending on climate conditions and other growing factors.